-This episode, Mak and G are looking at how we pay for what we buy, how credit cards and cheques work, and the benefits of paying with cash.
+In this episode, Mak and G are looking at how we pay for what we buy, how credit cards and checks work, and the benefits of paying with cash.

-Cash, credit cards, and cheques, there’re multiple ways to pay for the things you buy.
+Cash, credit cards, and checks are multiple ways to pay for the things you buy.

 But how do all of these things work, and what makes one better than the other?

-This episode, Mak and G look at the difference between cash, credit cards, and cheques, how they all work, and the benefits of each one…
+In this episode, Mak and G look at the difference between cash, credit cards, and checks and how they all work as well as the benefits of each one…

-“Paying with money is easy but when you pay with a cheque it’s a piece of paper that you write your name and number on it then sign it, it has numbers at the bottom too.” – G
+“Paying with money is easy but when you pay with a check it’s a piece of paper that you write your name and number on it then sign it.
+It has numbers at the bottom too.” – G

 00:39 – How the world of shopping is changing and the amount of plastic bags used each year.